mmap

 SQLite uses mmap

-3 for manifesting garbage-collected interprocess shared memory regions by path, which is the only reasion I’ve found for which there is no other option.
+3 for manifesting path-addressible garbage-collected interprocess shared memory regions, which is the only reason I’ve found for which there is no other option.
 A POSIX shmem can’t be reliably associated with a database when the process is chroot

-ed and will leak if the processes using it all die (or are killed), which is super common on platforms with tight memory constraints.
+ed and will leak if the last process using it dies without releasing its claim first, which is super common on platforms with aggressive oom behaviour (like iOS).

-This is where I step back from the doomerism a bit.
-The combination of file monitoring via DISPATCH_SOURCE_TYPE_VNODE
+So this is where I step back from the doomerism a bit.
+Practically speaking, the combination of file monitoring via DISPATCH_SOURCE_TYPE_VNODE

 and the strategic use of mach_vm_read_overwrite

-when significant time has elapsed between accesses has, in practice, almost entirely eliminated mmap
+when significant time has elapsed since the last access has, in practice, almost entirely eliminated mmap

 -related crashes in SQLite (the API will return SQLITE_IOERR_VNODE